-X2 : Total Retweet
+X2: Total Retweet

-Similarly for Model with 3,4,5 and 6 variable can be interpreted from the above table.
+Similarly for Model with 3, 4, 5 and 6 variables can be interpreted from the above table.

 All the Models we have built are with confidence interval of 95 % with margin of error as 5 %.

 Out of the 6 subsets of linear model we had to determine which is the best full model to start the regression with, in order to determine the best full model to start we compare statistical measures such as AIC,Mallows’s CP, R-Square, Adjusted R-Square and also for few models we used VIF also as a measure.